SunsetQuest/Extended-Precision-Formatting-of-Doubles/README.md

 # Extended-Precision-Formatting-of-Doubles
 This is a ToString() like method returns a closer approximation of the actual number then the built in double ToString().
 The rounding .net does is usually more concise and useful but sometimes there is a need to view the additional percision.

-# Testing
-I did do some testing on this but not extended testing.
-The only issues are possibly with extremely small numbers.
-ToStringFull(double.Epsilon) results in 1.11253E-308 however double.Epsilon.ToString() results in -5E-324.
+This function has not been extensively tested.

 # The Function
     public static string ToStringFull(double value)